emrealper/event-driven-ordering/README.md

 ## Let's make load testing using `bombardier`
 ![machine-gun](https://i.imgur.com/2u6JJnh.gif)

 You can run the below command using powershell or command prompt to make concurent http call to  `Producer/Order API`.
-It simulates 50 http calls per second from 50 different client during 100 seconds.
+It simulates 50 http calls per second from 50 different clients during 100 seconds.

 ### Running and result